 At this time, bookings are only necessary for Yoga Nidra guided meditation (held monthly, on a Thursday night).

 If it is your first visit to any Brew Yoga class, please arrive 10-15 minutes early so you can meet Jo and complete a health questionnaire.

 How long is a Brew Yoga class?

-Classes at Our Lady of Dolours Church, Mitchelton on Wednesday nights are 1 hour and 15 minutes in duration.
+Yoga classes at Our Lady of Dolours Church, Mitchelton on Wednesday and Thursday nights are 1 hour and 15 minutes in duration.
 Other classes may be for an 1 hour or longer, as stated on the Classes page.
 Jo aims to start and finish classes on time.
-If you arrive late, please enter and find your space as quietly as you can.
+If you arrive late, don’t panic!
+Please come in and find your space as quietly as you can.

 Do I need to wear special ‘yoga’ clothes?

 You don’t need any special (or expensive) clothes to practise yoga.
 Choose clothing that you can move and stretch in, and which offers a level of modesty that you are comfortable with.
 Jo prefers slightly fitted tops, so they don’t end up around her ears in Downward Facing Dog! 😉 Yoga is practised barefoot.